 12 And I turned myself to behold wisdom, madness, and folly.
 For what can the man do who comes after the king?
 Even that which has already been done.
 13 Then I saw that wisdom excels folly, as far as light excels darkness.
 14 The wise man's eyes are in his head, but the fool walks in darkness.
 And I myself perceived also that one event happens to them all.
 15 Then I said in my heart, "As it happens to the fool, so it happens even to me.
 And why was I then more wise?"
 Then I said in my heart that this also is vanity.
 16 For there is no remembrance of the wise more than of the fool forever, seeing that which now is in the days to come shall all be forgotten.
 And how does the wise man die?
 As the fool.
 17 Therefore, I hated life, because the work that is wrought under the sun is grievous to me.
 For all is vanity and vexation of spirit.

 18 Indeed, I hated all my labor which I had taken under the sun, because I must leave it to the man who shall be after me.
 19 And who knows whether he shall be a wise man or a fool?
 Yet he shall have rule over all my labor in which I have labored and in which I have shown myself wise under the sun.
 This is also vanity.
-20 Therefore, I went about to cause my heart to despair of all the labor which I took under the sun.
+20 Therefore, I began to cause my heart to despair of all the labor which I took under the sun.
 21 For there is a man whose labor is in wisdom, in knowledge, and in equity, yet to a man who has not labored in it, he shall leave it for his portion.
 This also is vanity and a great evil.
 22 For what does man have of all his labor and of the vexation of his heart, in which he has labored under the sun?
 23 For all his days are sorrows and his labor grief.
 Even his heart does not take rest in the night.
 This is also vanity.

 24 There is nothing better for a man than that he should eat and drink, and that he should make his soul enjoy good in his labor.
 This also I saw, that it was from the hand of God.
 25 For who can eat, or who else can hasten to it more than I?
 26 For to the man who is good in his sight, God gives wisdom, knowledge, and joy, but to the sinner he gives toil, to gather and to amass, so that he may give to him who is good before God.
 This also is vanity and vexation of spirit.